monalizadsg/100days-of-code-log/README.md

 **Thoughts:** Since, I am re-doing my budget app, I notice that it is getting over time :) Gotta practice more! :)

 ---

+### Day 58-59: September 24-25, Thursday-Friday

+**Today's Objectives**:

+- Continue the date range dropdown

+**New thing(s) learned:** Im working on the the date ranges by period and custom dates.
+I got stuck but was able to do it on the 2nd day.
+But there's one thing unsolved yet, regarding on how to set the default value of the select material ui.

+---